mainmatter/playbook/src/development-process/README.md

 Well-prepared issues are a key element of an effective development process.
-They provide guidance for the project team's work, allow external parties non-involved with the project to get an understanding of what is happening directly, and can serve as future reference to understand what was done in a project, and for which reasons.
+They provide guidance for the project team's work, allow external parties non-involved with the project to get an understanding of what is happening directly, and can serve as a future reference to understand what was done in a project, and for which reasons.

 ![Issue](../../assets/issue.svg "Good issues with complete and detailed information are key to a successful project")

-There is a plethora of tools available for maintaining and collaborating on issues and this process does not prescribe usage of any particular one – all of the rules we present here are independent of the concrete tooling used in a project.
+There is a plethora of tools available for maintaining and collaborating on issues and this process does not prescribe the usage of any particular one – all of the rules we present here are independent of the concrete tooling used in a project.